-Customer experience (CX) is it the new buzz word?
+Is customer experience (CX) is the new buzzword?
 There isn’t a company big or small that I visit on a weekly basis that isn’t talking about the need to improve customer experience.

 Marketers have realised that the greatest way to find new customers is to provide existing customers with a second-to-none customer experience both pre-sale and post-sale, and they will tell others.
 At the same time, they end up spending more with your brand.

-The probability of a return on spend is more in a brands control when they spend budget on improving customer experience, rather than on spending that same budget on media.
+The probability of a return on spending is more in a brands control when they spend budget on improving customer experience, rather than on spending that same budget on media.

-However, if a company has not got a foundation on which to scale, and to deliver amazing customer experiences, all the spend could be wasted (and you might as well have spent it on media and creative).
+However, if a company has not got a foundation on which to scale, and to deliver amazing customer experiences, all the spending could be wasted (and you might as well have spent it on media and creativity).

 Before embarking on a customer experience program, make sure you have the following in place: